BIT-DA/O2net/README.md

 ## Getting Started

-This work is built on [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR) and we borrow a lot of code from its framework.
+This work is built on [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR) and we borrow a lot of code from its framework (thanks to this great project!).
+The first step to prepare the environment